OzelotVanilla/y86compiler_in_TypeScript/readme.md

 y86compiler_in_TypeScript
 ====

-A TypeScript-based compiler for Y86 assembly language, which could generate the machine code in the form of `Uint8Array`.
+A TypeScript-based Y86 assembly language's assembler, following a compiler-like structure.
+It could generate the machine code in the form of `Uint8Array`.

 Usage
 ----